 Certain fundamental representations and warranties of the Company and YUM will survive until the second anniversary of the closing of the Investment.
-Certain other representations made by the Company related to the Company's financial statements and the accuracy of the information contained in the registration statement on Form 10 of which this Information Statement forms a part survive until 12 months after the closing of the Investment.
+Certain other representations made by the Company related to the Company's financial statements and the accuracy of the information contained in the Company's registration statement on Form 10 survive until 12 months after the closing of the Investment.
 Under the terms of the investment agreements, YUM will indemnify the Investors with respect to actual losses that arise from misrepresentations or breaches of fundamental representations of the Company and YUM related to corporate organization and authority, organizational documents, capital structure and no conflicts.

-The Company has agreed to indemnify the Investors for losses incurred as a result of any misrepresentation or breach of its representations related to brokers or finders, the Company's financial statements and the accuracy of the information contained in the registration statement on Form 10 of which this Information Statement forms a part, subject, in the case of Primavera, to a deductible equal to \$2.05 million and overall cap equal to \$61.5 million and, in the case of Ant Financial, to a deductible equal to \$250,000 and an overall cap of \$7.5 million.
+The Company has agreed to indemnify the Investors for losses incurred as a result of any misrepresentation or breach of its representations related to brokers or finders, the Company's financial statements and the accuracy of the information contained in the Company's registration statement on Form 10 subject, in the case of Primavera, to a deductible equal to \$2.05 million and overall cap equal to \$61.5 million and, in the case of Ant Financial, to a deductible equal to \$250,000 and an overall cap of \$7.5 million.